CANBUS-9740/Offseason-2024/README.md

         - note: untested
     - Progress Note (27.9):
         - Drive is missing the SRX magnetic encoders, waiting for build to fix
+    - Progress Note (1.10):
+        - Encoders in drive placed, they need to be checked though

 - [ ] Vision
     - Implement vision capabilities with limelight